vblanco20-1/vulkan-guide/docs/ascendant/from_tutorial_to_engine.md

 The ECS is also directly hooked into the Jolt physics, where it will sync game objects with their physics proxies inside Jolt, then run a Jolt simulation step, and then sync the new positions to the ECS objects.

-There is also a transform system for the ECS game objects, where there is a SceneNodeComponent, and by calling functions such as SetPosition on it, it wil automatically update all the children entities and flag them as moved to then be synced on physics and renderer.
+There is a transform system for the ECS game objects, where there is a SceneNodeComponent, and by calling functions such as SetPosition on it, it wil automatically update all the children entities and flag them as moved to then be synced on physics and renderer.
 The transform system will be detailed on its own article later.
 The renderer does not care about hierarchy, it only deals with a simple list of entities with a MeshComponent.